Would Jesus have liked wild blueberry pie? The question is not merely academic in Sullivan County, Pennsylvania.

 Unfortunately, neither Jesus nor God paid their taxes on the land, and eventually it was seized by the sheriff for non-payment.

-As it came on the auction block, one of Peter’s financially-successful sons bought it for the back-taxes and held it in the family for over a century.
-In the 1990s the land was sold, but the grounds of the town of Celestia were donated to the Sullivan County Historical Society for use as a historical park.
+As it came on the auction block, one of Peter’s financially-successful sons bought the land for back-taxes and held it in the family for over a century.
+In the 1990s the land was sold, but the land of the town center of Celestia was donated to the Sullivan County Historical Society for use as a historical park.

 You can now take a walking tour of the site, see where the buildings were, and drink from Celestia’s “ever-flowing spring.”